Tax Invoice Requirements NZYour 2026 IRD Checklist

 2026 Update:

-As of April 1, 2023, Inland Revenue replaced the old tax-invoice rule with a broader taxable supply information (TSI) requirement.
+As of 1 April 2023, Inland Revenue replaced the old tax-invoice rule with broader taxable supply information (TSI) requirements.
 You can still label a document 'tax invoice', but the key is that the required GST records are present.

 What is a Tax Invoice?